kaushik2901/async-endpoints/docs/redis-job-store-recovery-solution.md

 - ✅ **Configurable**: Timeout values can be tailored to specific job requirements
 - ✅ **Self-healing**: System automatically recovers from stuck jobs
 - ✅ **Distributed**: Multiple workers can participate in recovery without conflicts
+- ✅ **Minimal Changes**: Uses existing `StartedAt` field with only one additional timestamp field
 - ✅ **Low overhead**: Efficient Redis operations with minimal impact on performance

-This solution provides the most robust and scalable approach for handling job recovery in a distributed environment with multiple workers.
+This solution provides the most robust and scalable approach for handling job recovery in a distributed environment with multiple workers, using the existing `StartedAt` field as the foundation for timeout detection.